redd-stk/alx-pre_course/0x01-git/README.md

-This is my second directory
+This is my edited second directory